fresh-eggs/fresh-eggs.github.io/xband_post.md

 In total this took a couple months of free time development with a number of interesting issues along the way.
 With help from the retrocomputing discord and in particular @argirisan, we finally connected the emulated XBAND SNES ROM to the XBAND network for what we believe to be the first time since ever!

-Having the original implementation on the Genesis emulator done by @argirisan as a reference made all the difference and I doubt the project would be in this state without it.
+Having the original implementation on the Genesis emulator done by @agirisan as a reference made all the difference and I doubt the project would be in this state without it.

 <img src="/assets/letsgooo.png" width="500" height="300">
 <img src="/assets/iconic.png" width="400" height="400">